StewBC/machines/import/a2m/README.md

 As can be seen in the second example, the conditions can be mixed and any valid expression, no matter how complex, is allowed for each of the 3 clauses (condition ? true : false).

 #### Assembler For Loops
-The for loop syntax of the assembler is useful for, for example, creatimg data tables.
+The for loop syntax of the assembler is useful for, for example, creating data tables.
 The syntax is:
 ```
 .for <initialization>, <condition>, <iteration>
     ; fill in something here